Systematic Literature Review: Quantum Machine Learning and its applications: Results

 Classical purpose applications include classification, in particular image classification, natural language processing (NLP), or applications aimed at improving the process of machine learning itself.

-Among the classification applications, we find in \cite{suzuki2021natural} both the resolution of the NARMA task \cite{Appeltant2011}, which is a benchmark test used to evaluate the performance of the model for temporal information processing, and the classification of different objects based on the sensor data obtained when grasping them.
-Furthermore, in \cite{Abdel-Aty2020} the Zidan model is presented, this model is used to solve problems based on the degree of entanglement between two auxiliary qubits.
-Furthermore, this computational model is used to propose an algorithm that distinguishes the most probable class between two class labels (0 or 1), when an incomplete input is introduced to the proposed model.
+Among the classification applications, we find in \cite{suzuki2021natural} both the resolution of the NARMA task \cite{Appeltant2011}, which is a benchmark test used to evaluate the performance of the model for temporal information processing and the classification of different objects based on the sensor data obtained when grasping them.
+In addition, in \cite{Abdel-Aty2020}, the Zidan model is presented; this model is used to solve problems based on the degree of entanglement between two auxiliary qubits.
+Furthermore, this computational model proposes an algorithm that distinguishes the most probable class between two class labels (0 or 1), when an incomplete input is introduced to the proposed model.
+Regarding sequence memorization and finding structures in a string chain in \cite{bausch2020recurrent} RQNN are used to achieve these tasks.
 Finally, the model proposed in \cite{Lukac2018} allows classifying and distinguishing in Boolean AND, OR, XOR, and NAND functions.

-Regarding image classification models we find pattern recognition in images \cite{Tacchino2020}, this model allows classifying if there are straight lines in images of 2x2 pixels, either horizontal or vertical lines Fig. \ref{fig:21_from_Tacchino2020}.
-The same author also presents in \cite{Tacchino_2021} a classification model for 4x4 pixel images Fig. \ref{fig:22_from_Tacchino_2021}.
+Regarding image classification models, we find pattern recognition in images \cite{Tacchino2020}; this model allows classifying if there are straight lines in images of 2x2 pixels, either horizontal or vertical lines [fig:\ref{fig:21_from_Tacchino2020}].
+The same author also presents in \cite{Tacchino_2021} a classification model for 4x4 pixel images [fig:\ref{fig:22_from_Tacchino_2021}].